-We have more than 3000 square feet of shared common space.
+Prairie Spruce Commons has more than 3000 square feet of shared common space

-- our large dining room with wash sink and perimeter bench and storage
+- our large dining room with perimeter bench and storage

-- our den/overflow guest room with bathroom through the kitchen
+- our lounge/overflow guest room with bathroom through the kitchen

-- our laundry room with three sets of washer/dryers, a sink, and a folding table
+- our laundry room with washer/dryers, a sink, and a folding table

 - our entryway and our entry hall with a wooden bench and wall space for mailboxes and community postings